Kalschatzi/learning_platform/content/module2/3-http.md

 Content-Length: 3456
 ```

-These headers need to be present if there is a body, they will say the `type` of its content as well as it's length in `bytes`.
+These headers need to be present if there is a body, they specify the `type` of its content as well as its length in `bytes`.

 ### Body - Optional